All You Need To Know About Central Provident Fund (CPF): Interest Rates, Contributions And More

 and - Any Retirement Account savings (excluding top-up monies, government grants, and interest earned) above the Basic Retirement Sum as long as you own a property.

-You might be confused by the terms BRS, FRS and ERS.
+You might be confused by the terms BRS, FRS, and ERS.
 In short, they are just tiers of retirement sums that determine your monthly payouts post-retirement.

-Similar to how paying higher insurance premiums get you better coverage, the higher tier your retirement sum, the more your monthly payouts.
+Similar to how paying higher insurance premiums get you better coverage, the higher tier of your retirement sum, the more your monthly payouts.

 To help you plan early for retirement, the tiers of Retirement Sum – Basic, Full, and Enhanced – will be made known to you ahead of time.